 2. There must be a function, vulnerability, module, or interaction mechanism that enables "bounce".

-It is noticeable that in recent years, the DNS servers, NTP servers, and SSDP devices widely deployed across the internet have been used intentionally by hackers as reflectors.
+It is noticeable that in recent years, the DNS servers, NTP servers, and SSDP devices widely deployed across the internet have been used intentionally as reflectors.
 The DDoS attacks initiated with these reflectors have emerged account for a large proportion of DDoS attacks over the past few years.
 Although these reflectors work on L7, they mainly leverage heavy traffic to cause network congestion, which is basically similar to attacks with large UDP packets.

 Therefore, you can protect against such attacks simply by using ACL to disable the ports of reflectors (such as the UDP 1900 ports of SSDP devices and UDP 123 ports of NTP servers), or by filtering out the typical fields for initiating the attacks (such as uuid for initiating attacks with SSDP servers).

 Bounce Attacks on WordPress

 Now that we’ve covered the logic and background behind Bounce Attacks, lets take a look at on WordPress specific Bounce Attacks.
 Unlike the other bounce attacks such as NTP bounce attacks, a WordPress bounce attack is carried out on layer 7, making it a type of CC attack.
 WordPress bounce attacks have been reported from as early as 2014.
 According to the results of detection of DDoS attacks on Alibaba Cloud Security users, WordPress bounce attacks still account for a large proportion of CC attacks and generally are able to exhaust the processing capacity of a common site with a low cost and light traffic (compared with traffic-dependent bounce attacks).

 Bounce Attacks on WordPress: Unique Traits